LogicMonitor EA Collector 32.100 was released on June 3, 2022 and includes the following updates and fixes:

 - The Collector versions are known to have memory leak issues with IPMI on Windows Server 2019.
 We recommend using Windows Server 2022 on Collectors that need to monitor devices with IPMI.

 - As most of the customers have already migrated to script based DataSources to monitor MongoDB instances, with the upcoming LogicMonitor EA Collector 32.200 we will no longer have MONGO as a separate Collector Type.
 You can still monitor MongoDB resources using other Collector Types.
+For more information, see MongoDB Monitoring.
 We do not expect this to impact many customers.
 For more information, see MongoBD Collector Type Removal Notice.